fdsk-tests/doccano-orig-demo0/ROADMAP.md

 * Support for custom tokenization.
 * More performance optimizations.

-## Accessibility

-* Support smartphone to enable anyone to annotate anywhere.
-* Enable to customize font and font-family.
-* Enable to customize label color per user.
-* Enable to customize site theme per user.

 ## Entire project

 * Design Vue component and use it to implement frontend.